maizzle/maizzle.com/content/docs/build-process.md

 Otherwise, if you're simply running the `maizzle build` or `maizzle serve` commands, only the base `config.js` will be used.

-## Compile Tailwind CSS
+## beforeCreate()

-Tailwind CSS is compiled, and various [PostCSS](https://postcss.org/) plugins are enabled depending on the build environment and your config.
+The [beforeCreate](/docs/events#beforecreate) event (CLI-only) is triggered, giving you access to the config before Maizzle loops over your Templates to compile them.

 ## Clean destination

-The destination directories that you have defined under `destination.path` in your environment config are deleted.
+The directory that you have defined under `build.output.path` is deleted.

 <Alert type="warning">Be careful when customizing this path, so you don't end up deleting important directories and files on your machine.</Alert>

-## Copy sources

-All of your source Templates are copied over to the `destination.path` directories.

-This is done so that we can then process the files in-place, which makes it easier to preserve your directory structure.

-## beforeCreate()

-The [beforeCreate](/docs/events#beforecreate) event (CLI-only) is triggered, giving you access to the config before Maizzle loops over your Templates to compile them.

 ## Compile templates